 - Mix the water and baking soda together in a small container.
 Add this to the detergent compartment of your washing machine.

 - Pour the vinegar directly into the washing machine drum.

 - Choose the hottest setting available on your washer and start the cycle.
 The combination of vinegar and baking soda will break down any mould and mineral build-up and have your washer smelling fresher.TIP: To keep your machine in optimum condition, run this clean every 1-2 months.

 Must See: Best Washing Machine In India

 Unfortunately, this is a problem with a lot of different potential causes.

-Perhaps there’s a fault somewhere in the motor.
+The reason may be anything.
+Maybe there’s a fault somewhere in the motor.
 Perhaps there’s a leak, and the water is getting where the power should be.
-Perhaps the motor overheats when the machine gets overloaded (this is probably what was happening to mine, which is why I replaced it with a front loader).
+Possibly the motor overheats when the machine gets overloaded (this is probably what was happening to mine, which is why I replaced it with a front loader).